 Under a tall canopy, towering tree trunks stretch up from a soft mossy floor, its lush green carpet cushioning any sound.
-The trees are easily identified as black spruce by scaly bark and short needles, in addition to their habitat — black spruce are often found in bogs or poorly drained areas.
+The trees are easily identified as black spruce by their scaly bark and short needles, in addition to their habitat; black spruce are often found in bogs or poorly drained areas.
 This forest is ideal habitat for a wide range of species, including moose and numerous species of birds.

 The Kurian property is bordered by Crown land to the northwest, the Agassiz Provincial Forest to the west and other Nature Conservancy of Canada (NCC) lands to the southwest.
 Reforestation of the property is a priority action now that the property is acquired.

 The Whitemouth River Watershed Natural Area spans more than 446,000 hectares (1 million acres) and represents a hotspot for species diversity in Manitoba.
 This landscape is the meeting place of the boreal coniferous forest, the eastern Superior mixed forest and the western prairie.
 Vast peatlands and other wetland types extend across close to 50 percent of this natural area.

 The Whitemouth River Watershed Natural Area supports at least 105 provincially rare or uncommon species, including six provincially rare or uncommon orchids and the globally uncommon ram’s-head lady’s-slipper orchid.

 Human infrastructure and incompatible peat extraction have been identified as the two largest threats to this natural area’s wetlands.
 The conservation of this property addresses both of these threats.

 A natural partnership

 Thanks in part to generous funding from TD Bank Group (TD) through the TD Forests program, this property has now been protected in perpetuity.
 Its conservation adds to the NCC's lands in the Whitemouth River Watershed Natural Area.